erinmclaughlin/BhuTuka-Extended-One/README.md

 # BhuTuka ਭੂਤੁਕਾ
 =====

-BhuTuka is a Gurmukhi companion to Aoife's BioRhyme Light Extended typeface.
+BhuTuka One is a Gurmukhi companion to Aoife's BioRhyme Light Extended typeface.
 It was designed by [Erin McLaughlin](http://www.erinmclaughlin.com).

 BhuTuka will be available for free via the Google Web Fonts project.